Birth Of Edith Piaf

 The future star was named after Edith Cavell, a World War I nurse that had helped French soldiers escape Germany.
 She took the name Piaf (slang for sparrow) in her 20s.

-Born the illegitimate daughter of a café singer and a street acrobat, Piaf (1915-63) was raised in her grandmother’s brothel.
-At the age of 14, she joined her father in street performances all over France.
+Born the illegitimate daughter of a café singer and a street acrobat, Piaf was raised in her grandmother’s brothel.
+Then in 1929, at the age of 14, she joined her father in street performances all over France.
 These performances also marked her first time singing in public.
 Piaf eventually left her father and began performing in an acrobatic trio and as a street singer in the suburbs of Paris.
 Three years later, a romance with a delivery boy ended in the birth of a daughter, who would die of meningitis before the age of two.

 Piaf’s health suffered in her later years from extensive alcohol and medication abuse.
-She died of liver cancer at the age of 47.
+She died of liver cancer on October 10, 1963, at the age of 47.
 Over 100,000 mourners packed the streets of Paris to glimpse Piaf’s funeral procession.
 A colleague recalled it as the only time since World War II that Parisian traffic came to a complete stop.
 In the years since her death, there have been several films made about her life and “La Vie en rose” received a Grammy Hall of Fame Award.